radiculee/radiculee/README.md

-- 👋 Hi, I’m @radiculee
+- 👋 Hi, I’m @radiculeee
 - 👀 I’m interested in ...
 WEB development
 - 🌱 I’m currently learning ... degree in computer
 - 💞️ I’m looking to collaborate on ...
 INTERNSHIPS
 - 📫 How to reach me ...
 Vedantgaikwad01@gmail.com
   INDIAN , MUMBAI

 <!---
 radiculee/radiculee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.